Afranio-Fonseca/Unnamed-Card-Game/Documentation/Timings.md

 - [End of turn]: After the player ends its Main Phase

 # Action Steps
-If during any step occurs a change in the game state that triggers an effect: that trigger happens before going to the next step.
+If at the end of any step a change occured in the game state that triggers an effect: that trigger happens and all resulting effects must be resolved at that time before going to the next step.

 ## Unit play steps